 - d.
-Qualified individual with a disability an individual who: (1) has a physical or mental impairment which substantially limits one or more major life activities, or has a record of such impairment, or is regarded as having such an impairment; and (2) can perform the essential functions of the position he/she holds or wishes to apply for with or without reasonable accommodation (e.g., one who otherwise meets the skill, experience, education, and other job-related requirements associated with the position). - e.
-Major life activities include caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, and learning, among other things. - f.
-Substantially limits being significantly restricted in one's ability to perform an activity on a regular and ongoing basis as compared to the manner in which a normal person could perform an activity. - g.
+Qualified individual with a disability an individual who: (1) has a physical or mental impairment that substantially limits one or more major life activities, or has a record of such impairment, or is regarded as having such an impairment; and (2) can perform the essential functions of the position he/she holds or wishes to apply for with or without reasonable accommodation (e.g., one who otherwise meets the skill, experience, education, and other job-related requirements associated with the position). - e.
+Major life activities include caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and major bodily functions, among other things. - f.
+Substantially limits being significantly restricted in one's ability to perform an activity on a regular and ongoing basis as compared to the manner in which someone could perform an activity. - g.
 Essential functions of a job duties so fundamental to the position that an employee could not perform the position without doing the functions.
 Thus, if a position exists so that a function is performed, if there are a limited number of employees who could perform the duty, or if the function is specialized and the incumbent was hired based on his/her ability to perform the duty, then that duty is an essential function of a job. - h.
-Undue hardship a significant difficulty or expense in providing an accommodation, as determined on a case-by-case basis through consideration of, but not limited to the following factors: the nature and cost of the requested accommodation; the impact of the cost to the CSB on its overall resources; the impact of the accommodation on the operations of the CSB; the overall financial resources of the CSB; the overall size of the CSB in terms of the number of employees; the type of operations (functions) of the CSB; and the number and locations of the CSB's facilities.
+Undue hardship a significant difficulty or expense in providing an accommodation, as determined on a case-by-case basis through consideration of, but not limited to the following factors: the nature and cost of the requested accommodation; the impact of the cost to the CSB on its overall resources; the impact of the accommodation on the operations of the CSB; the overall financial resources of the CSB; the overall size of the CSB in terms of the number of employees; the type of operations (functions) of the CSB; and the number and locations of the CSB's facilities. - i.
+Days references to days in this Order are business days.